Discrimination Complaint Procedure

 This procedure is limited to complaints which allege discrimination on the basis of:

 - National Origin

 - Genetic Information

-If you are not satisfied with the results of the informal resolution process, you may file a Formal Complaint.
-This process begins when you submit a complaint form to the EOO that includes a written statement of the alleged act or acts of illegal discrimination.
+A formal complaint begins when you submit a complaint form to the EOO that includes a written statement of the alleged act or acts of illegal discrimination.
 The EOO will determine if it has jurisdiction within 10 working days.
 If the EOO has jurisdiction then an investigation will be conducted.
 The respondent will be sent a copy of your complaint and given the opportunity to submit a written response.
-You or the respondent may request that a designated investigative assistant help with the investigation.

-The investigation and a written report of findings will be completed in 45 working days unless there is an extension.
-A Vice President will review the report and determine appropriate actions within 10 working days.
-The Vice President’s action will be documented and provided to appropriate parties.
+The investigation and a written report of findings will be completed in 60 working days unless there is an extension.
+A Vice President will review the report and determine appropriate actions within 10 working days after receiving the investigative report.
+The Vice President’s action will be documented in writing and provided to appropriate parties.